nikhilniwdunge/my_Test_udo/README.md

 Scenario: ...
 ```

-# Adding new steps and snippets

-The predefined snippets allow you to do a lot of common things but you might need extra snippets which
-are better aligned with your aims.
-To do so you will find all step definitions in `./src/steps`.
-They
-are separated in `given`, `when` and `then`.

-You define your snippet using regular expressions.
-This is pretty powerful as it allows you to create complex
-sentences with multiple options.
-Everything that's within `"([^"]*)?"` gets captured and appended to the
-callback.
-The last argument is always a callback function that you need to call when your step is done.
-You can access the browser and your WebdriverIO instance with `browser`.

-To assert values this boilerplate project comes with a [Chai](http://chaijs.com/) integration.
+To assert values this project comes with a [Chai](http://chaijs.com/) integration.

 # Comments